 Admission to the Ph.D. program is highly selective, and only a limited number of applicants are admitted for each fall semester.
 Successful applicants are excited about becoming scholar-researchers, are ready to jump in and be successful at doctoral-level studies, and have a clearly defined area of research interest that fits well with the expertise of one or more of our faculty.
 The application process requires::

-Minimum grade point average of 3.5 for graduate studies.
+- A grade point average of 3.5 or above for graduate-level work.

 - A detailed personal statement.